-  - Destination IP address– The IP address of the receiving device; the final destination of the packet.
+- Destination IP address– The IP address of the receiving device; the destination of the packet.

 Data Link Layer Addresses

-The data link, or Layer 2, physical address(MAC Address) has a different role.
+The data link, or Layer 2, physical address(MAC Address) has the different role.
 The function of the data link address is to deliver the data link frame from one network interface; to another network interface on the same network.
-This process is illustrated in Figures 2.6
+This process illustrated in Figures 2.6

-Before an IP packet to be sent over a wired or wireless network; it must be encapsulated in a data link frame so it can be transmitted over the physical medium.
+Before an IP packet to sent over a wired or wireless network, it encapsulated in a data link frame and then transmitted over the physical medium.

-As the IP packet travels from host to router; router to router, and finally router to host; at each point along the way the IP packet is encapsulated in a new data link frame.
-Each data link frame contains the source data link address of the NIC card sending the frame, and the destination data link address of the NIC card receiving the frame.
+As the IP packet travels from host to router, router to router, and finally router to host at each point along the way the IP packet is encapsulated in a new data link frame.
+Each data link frame has the source data link address of the NIC card sending the frame, and the destination data link address of the NIC card receiving the frame.

-The IP packet is encapsulated in a data link frame that contains data link information, including a:
+The IP packet encapsulated in a data link frame that has data link information, including a:

 The physical address of the device’s NIC that is sending the data link frame.